pablospe/cmake-example-library/README.md

 This is an example of how to install a library with CMake, and then use `find_package()` command to find it.

+In this example, Foo is the library and Bar a binary (which uses the library).

-The **advantage** of this example is that it is auto generated.
-It is only needed to change the *project name*.
+The **advantage** of this example is that it is auto-generated.
+You only need to change the *project name*.

 It is based on the these two examples:
   * [How to create a ProjectConfig.cmake file (cmake.org)]